Advertiser Disclosure

 • No cash deposits

-Why We Chose Novo For The Best Bank For Freelancers
+Why We Chose Novo As The Best Freelance Bank For Integration Discounts

 You won’t find too many fees with Novo banking.
 That means no monthly, minimum balance, transaction, or hidden fees.
 Novo also has $0 foreign transaction fees and ATM fees.
-The only fees you might encounter with Novo are uncommon ones, such as $27 for overdrafts or returned payments.
+The only fees you might encounter with Novo are uncommon ones, such as $27 for overdrafts or returned payments or express ACH fees of 1.5% (0% for non-express).

 Novo does not have any minimum balance requirements.
 However, you must make a $50 deposit to open your account.

-Novo Is The Best Bank For Freelancers Who...
+Novo Is The Best Fit For Freelancers Who...

-• Want a business checking account with $0 fees
+• Want a business checking account with no fees

 • Don’t need to make cash deposits